-Fluid from the ear treatment
+How is fluid from the ear treated?

 Treatment for fluid from the ear will depend on what is causing the problem.

 Ear infections in children usually clear up in a couple of days without treatment.
-Because they are often caused by a virus rather than by bacteria, antibiotics may not work.
+Because they are often caused by a virus rather than by bacteria, antibiotics will usually not work.
 Usually children with otitis media are given pain relief for 48 hours and then antibiotics only if the symptoms have not cleared up.
 If you have a child who is unwell with vomiting and fever, if they are under 6 months old, or if they are an Aboriginal child or Torres Strait Islander, your doctor may prescribe antibiotics more quickly.

 Usually injuries to the ear heal without being treated.
 Sometimes you will need to take antibiotics if your doctor thinks there is a risk of infection due to the injury.